biobakery/metawibele/README.md

 	```

-##### Download vignette configuration template
+##### Prepare vignette configuration file
 **Optionally**, MetaWIBELE can accept user-defined vignette functions of interest for further prioritization.
 You can make your own vignettes configuration files and provide them with an optional argument to MetaWIBELE.
 For example, the vignette function configuration file can be provided with `--vignette-config $VIGNETTE_FUNC` where `$VIGNETTE_FUNC` is the file including the functions of interest.

 * Download local vignettes template file (`vignettes_function.tsv`) into your working directory:
-	* Option 1) run command line to download vignette configuration files:
+	* Option 1) Run command line to download vignette configuration files:
 		* `$ metawibele_download_config --config-type vignette`
-	* Option 2) obtain copies by right-clicking the link and selecting "save link as":
+	* Option 2) Obtain copies by right-clicking the link and selecting "save link as":
 		* [vignette_function.tsv](http://huttenhower.sph.harvard.edu/MetaWIBELE_data/configs/vignette_function.tsv)

 * Make your own configurations: